3:00 AM, Inauguration Day

-Yet surely, nobody who might read this needs me to flog the horse much more thoroughly to death.
+Yet surely, nobody who might read this needs me to flog that horse much more thoroughly to death.
 You all know.
 You all remember.
 You don’t need me to be fact-checking.
 You can be spared the familiar details.
 Unless you’re one of Tucker Carlson’s brainwashed brainstems, it’s patently obvious that by every conceivable measure America was, by the time Trump was claiming victory in the election he most decidedly lost, far worse off than he found it, its economy in tatters, its government gutted, its finances in shambles, its influence and reputation abroad perhaps permanently diminished, its power waning, its democracy teetering in a polarized society riven with hatreds and ugly passions he bent every sinew to stoke, its people dying en masse in a pandemic, and every urgent problem that required immediate attention deliberately unaddressed, if not outright denied.
 The horrific conclusion, with his flag-waving MAGA Minions storming the Capitol screaming for blood, was just about the only way he had left to tunnel any deeper beneath rock bottom, and one supposes the temptation to dig the shaft just that much farther down, just to revel in seeing it done, was irresistible.
 He’s The Donald.
 It’s his nature.
 The Frog and the Scorpion, and all that.

 Jesus, that was a long four years, wasn’t it?